vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 You should be aware that some features will not be loaded during the prepare stage when the global setting is disabled, so they cannot be enabled locally.

 :::

-## Code block does not look right in light mode

-I guess this is your fault.
-Please delete the `$codeBgColor` in `.vuepress/styles/palette.scss`.
-The default value of `vuepress-theme-hope` is light blue, while `@vuepress/theme-default` is dark blue.